5 Tech Products Under $50 Everyone Should Own

 I get asked quite a bit what my favorite tech products are.
-And because I have access to all the best stuff for testing as a tech journalist, sometimes my choices are little beyond the reach of most consumers, such as a $3,500 plasma set or a $1,500 dSLR.
+And because I have access to all the best stuff for testing as a tech journalist, sometimes my choices are a little beyond the reach of most consumers, such as a $4,000 UHD TV set or a $1,500 dSLR.

 But when I look at the stuff I’ve actually paid money for, the items are definitely more reasonable price-wise.
 That doesn’t mean they’re any less valuable, though.
 In fact, they’re often the items I use everyday and take wherever I go.
 And these are my top picks for tech products under $50 that everyone should own.

-Not only does brushing with an electric toothbrush leave your teeth feeling cleaner, according to a report by The Cochrane Collaboration Oral Health Group, it also reduces plaque and your risk of contracting gingivitis, an early stage periodontal disease that affects 50 percent of adults.
+Electric toothbrushes work better than manual ones.
+Not only does brushing with an electric toothbrush leave your teeth feeling cleaner, according to a report by The Cochrane Collaboration Oral Health Group, it also reduces plaque and the risk of contracting gingivitis, an early stage periodontal disease that affects 50 percent of adults.

 Not just any electric toothbrush will do, though.
-Go for a model with a head that rotates and oscillates, or a sonic model like the rechargeable Philips HX5351 Sonicare, $39.97 on Amazon.com.
+Go for a model with a head that rotates and oscillates, like the Oral-B Professional Deep Sweep Triaction 1000 ($39.97 on Amazon) or a sonic model like the rechargeable Sonicare Essence Rechargeable Electric Toothbrush ($49.95 on Amazon)